WiVRn/WiVRn/README.md

 # Configuration
-Configuration can be done from the dashboard.

-See [configuration](docs/configuration.md) for editing the configuration manually.
+Most settings are controlled through the headset app, the server has configuration for items that are specifically related to the computer.
+Use the dashboard to edit those, or see [configuration](docs/configuration.md) for editing it manually.

 # Troubleshooting
 <details><summary>My computer is not seen by the headset</summary>